 Assessment is carried out by teachers who carefully observe each child individually and in groups.
 These assessments inform the teachers planning and provide 'next steps' for every child's learning.
-Records our kept on our online Tapestry journal which every parent has access to and can upload and add to their child's learning journey.
+Records our kept daily on our online Tapestry journal which every parent has access to and can upload and add to their child's learning journey.

 Phonics & Reading

 We teach daily discrete phonics sessions using Phonics Bug which is based on the Letters and Sounds programme.
 Following each differentiated session adults lead group phonic activities to extend the learning in the lesson.
 Children have lots of opportunity to practice their phonics within the continuos provision.
 Phonics is supported at home with our sound books that enable children to work systematically through the programme.
 Teachers use these to support their assessments of the children's progress.